lunelson/sass-list-maps/README.md

 There are a few points that bear mentioning/repeating:

-* operating on global variables in libsass and in ruby-sass 3.2.x or earlier, works differently than in 3.3.x+: You can make changes to global variables from inside a mixin scope but you can't create them from there.
+* operating on global variables in libsass and in ruby-sass 3.2.x or earlier works differently than in 3.3.x and later: You can make changes to global variables from inside a mixin scope but you can't create them from there.
 There is no `!global` flag.
-This has implications for mixins that operate on global list-maps.
+This has implications for how you declare and change global variables.
-* as noted, the 'list-map' syntax is less forgiving than that of native maps (watch your commas).
-Also, it lacks any error-checking (e.g. native maps will produce a warning if you have duplicate keys).
-And obviously fancy features of native maps such as passing a map to a function in the form `my-function($map...)` whereupon you can reference the key/value elements inside the function as if they were named variables, doesn't work with list-maps.
+* there is no error-checking for the data-type itself (e.g. native maps will produce a warning if you have duplicate keys).
+* special features of native maps in ruby-sass, such as passing a map to a function in the form `my-function($map...)` whereupon you can reference the key/value pairs inside the function as if they were named variables, doesn't work here.
+* as noted, the 'list-map' syntax is in ruby-sass 3.2.x or earlier is still less forgiving than that of native maps (watch your commas).
 * as of this writing, this code contains no test-suites or inline error-catches or warnings of any kind.
-I've been using it in my own work but there are surely edge-cases I haven't seen.
-I welcome reports and contributions!
+I've been using it in my own work and incrementally optimizing it, but I welcome reports and contributions!

 ### To-Dos

+* Push a SassDoc documented version (this will be 1.0.0 final)
+* Implement an error/warning system (probably 1.1.0)
 * Push a native maps version of the 'advanced' functions above

 ### Acknowledgements